dhruvparamhans/random_notes/data_types_and_numbers.md

 *Double word* is 32-bit, *quad word* is 64-bit.
 That's why 16-bit words are declared using *DW* in x86 assembly, 32-bit ones using *DD* and 64-bit ones using *DQ*.

 *Word* is 32-bit for ARM, MIPS, etc., 16-bit data types are called *half-word* there.
+Hence, *double word* on 32-bit RISC is 64-bit data type.

 *GDB* has the following terminology: *halfword* for 16-bit, *word* for 32-bit and *giant word* for 64-bit.

+16-bit C/C++ environment on PDP-11 MS-DOS has *long* data type with width of 32 bits, perhaps, they meant *long word* or *long int*?

+32-bit C/C++ environment has *long long* data type with width of 64 bits.

 Now you see why the *word* word is ambiguous.